knative/docs/docs/serving/using-auto-tls.md

       - In this mode, a single Certificate will be provisioned per namespace and is reused across the Knative Services within the same namespace.

     - **Provision Certificate per Knative Service is supported when using DNS-01 challenge mode.**
-      - This is the recommended mode for better certificate islation between Knative Services.
+      - This is the recommended mode for better certificate isolation between Knative Services.
       - In this mode, a Certificate will be provisioned for each Knative Service.
       - The TLS effective time is longer as it needs Certificate provision for each Knative Service creation.